 The Officers and OSGs also noted the cohesiveness of staff.
 They praised SOs & CMs as ‘approachable’ and ‘supportive’, and for their role in ‘bringing the team together’.
 They felt that the commitment and flexibility of managers and staff had helped maintain a regime in challenging times.
 They said staff-prisoner relations were ‘good’ and said staff were ‘very approachable’.
 They praised the Keywork scheme which was being introduced and felt it had helped improve relationships and safety.

 The prisoners described a strong sense of safety in the jail, and said that violence levels were ‘quite low’ when compared to other jails.
-They highlighted staff-prisoner relationships and said staff were helpful.
-They also felt there were good levels of management consultation and communication.
-They valued their mentors, who they believed were trusted by officers, as well as both the wing reps and the Listeners scheme.
+They highlighted staff-prisoner relationships as ‘good’, and said staff were ‘helpful’.
+They valued the range of mentors and peer support workers, including Listeners, and the wing rep scheme which they felt was well supported by staff and management.
 They had high praise for the ‘great’ gym and sporting facilities, including the football field.
-They were also positive about in-cell phones, as well as the personal development courses and the courses tailored to short-term prisoners’ needs – and they too felt Keywork was having a significant positive impact.
+They were also positive about in-cell phones, as well as the personal development courses, and the courses tailored to short-term prisoners’ needs – and they too felt Keywork was having a significant positive impact.